motorised tourism remains popular in the northern part

 of Tanzania, the prospects for the development of new tourist

 further south are considerable.
 For example, several places

 around Morogoro are excellent as basis for the development of

 educational tourism, such as visits to natural resources

 with lectures giving information to participants about the area and

 resources.
 This new type of tourism is becoming

 increasingly popular among international tourists.

 or near Morogoro include in particular the

 - The Uluguru

-Mountains, located within walking distance from Morogoro,
+Mountains, located within walking distance from Morogoro, is

-tourism.
 During more than three centuries these mountains have been home to

 the Luguru ethnic group (Luguru = people of the mountain).
 The

-Luguru people counts several thousand
+Luguru people counts several thousand inhabiting the lower slopes of

-skilful farmers who exploit the steep mountain slopes to grow staples like rice, maize and vegetables.
+mountain slopes to grow staple food like rice, maize and vegetables.